-Over 10 years in the field, and I still approach every brief like it's the first one.
-My work sits at the intersection of Arabic typographic tradition and contemporary visual culture — two worlds I refuse to keep separate.
+Over 10 years working at the intersection of Arabic typographic tradition and contemporary visual culture — two worlds I refuse to keep separate.

-I've worked with startups that had nothing but an idea, and with large organizations that had everything except a clear identity.
-Both taught me the same thing: a strong visual system isn't decoration — it's infrastructure.
+Startups with nothing but an idea, and large organizations with everything except a clear identity.
+Both taught me: a strong visual system isn't decoration — it's infrastructure.

 Based in Cairo.
 Working across Egypt, Saudi Arabia, UAE, Jordan, Kuwait, Qatar, and Ukraine.